asmaashtayat1993/AppsWaveTask/README.md

 *Setup Instructions:
 - Extract Project from  zip file
+-
 - Open the Project in an IDE (example : Spring Tool Suite (STS) IDE (I used it ) ,  IntelliJ IDEA )
+-
 - Build the Project (clean install then update maven)
+-
 - Run the Application as springboot application
+-
 - Access the Application USeing URL : http://localhost:8080
     EX: http://localhost:8080/v1/apps-wave/news

--create  database with name : appswavedb; in Mysql usong : create Database appswavedb;
+-create  database with name : appswavedb; in Mysql using : create Database appswavedb;

 API Documntaion :